 Beyond Trending

-Wednesday 26th March 2025.
+This event took place on Wednesday 26th March 2025.

 Ruth Bewsey, Co-Founder and Creative Director of Daisy Jewellery, a high quality jewellery brand founded in 2009.
 From the iconic Chakra Collection in 2010 to collaborations with Estee Lalonde, Polly Sayer and Shrimps, Daisy Jewellery has built a reputation for creating timeless pieces with meaning.
-Ruth will share how she transformed early viral moments into a thriving, long-term business, offering insights from a founder who has mastered the art of staying relevant.
+Ruth shared how she transformed early viral moments into a thriving, long-term business, offering insights from a founder who has mastered the art of staying relevant.

 Laura Merritt, Co-Founder of Merritt Tate, leads a contemporary communications consultancy that works with brands such as Peachy Den, Sandqvist, Daphine, WORME, Universal Works and many more.
-With over a decade of experience in luxury and commercial brand communications, Laura will uncover the strategies that keep her clients in the press, and why some brands capture attention while others struggle to get noticed.
+With over a decade of experience in luxury and commercial brand communications, Laura uncovered the strategies that keep her clients in the press, and why some brands capture attention while others struggle to get noticed.

 TALKING POINTS